dc-js/dc.js/web/docs/api-latest.md

 #### .on("zoomed", function(chart, filter){...})
 This listener function will be invoked after a zoom is triggered.

-## <a name="marginable" href="#marginable">#</a>  Marginable
+## Margin Mixin

-Marginable is a mixin that provides margin utility functions for both the Row Chart and Coordinate Grid Charts.
+Margin is a mixin that provides margin utility functions for both the Row Chart and Coordinate Grid Charts.

 #### .margins([margins])
 Get or set the margins for a particular coordinate grid chart instance.
 The margins is stored as an associative Javascript